close

 Are you a small business owner who needs help at work?

 The question often is, what kind of help and who should you hire to do it?
-On the administrative end, and especially for remote help, it’s usually a choice between a virtual assistant or an administrative professional.
+On the administrative end, and especially for remote help, it’s usually a choice between a Virtual Assistant or a Virtual Executive Assistant.

 Sometimes business owners aren’t sure what the difference is, or whether they’re better with one over the other.
-We’re here to make the case for why you should choose an AP over a VA:
+We’re here to make the case for why you should choose a Virtual Executive Assistant over a Virtual Assistant:

 Hire for experience